weyhan/Filestuff/README.md

 The deep read will load the whole directory tree with the following exception:

 1. Will not follow into Symbolic link to a directory.
-2. Will not descend into Bundle/package type directory.
+2. Will not descend into bundle or package type directories.

 #### Iterating Over the Content of a Directory

-Print all files and directories contained in the `Directory` container at the specific `URL`.
+Print all files and directories in the `Directory` container at the specific `URL`.

 ```
 directory.forEach { file in
 	print("filename: \(file.name)")
 }
 ```

 #### File / Directory Attributes

 * url: URL<br/> The URL value pointing to the file or directory on the filesystem where this `FilestuffContainer` represents.